Not content with being “just another altcoin”, NEM set out to develop a smarter and more technologically advanced blockchain.

-Launched in March, 2015, New Economy Movement (NEM) is a platform that brings with it exciting new features to the blockchain system.
-Starting out as little more than a proof-of-concept, it’s been picked up by the commercial blockchain Mijin, causing the value of XEM, the platform’s currency, to soar.
+Launched in March 2015, New Economy Movement (NEM) is a platform that brings new features to the blockchain system.
+Starting out as little more than a proof of concept, it’s been picked up by the commercial blockchain Mijin, causing the value of the platform’s currency, XEM, to increase in value.

 What is NEM?

 |XEM||31 March, 2015||N/A||8,999,999,999 XEM|

 NEM started out as a fork of NXT, another open source cryptocurrency and payment network platform, but soon got its own codebase after the development team at NEM.io Foundation decided to rebuild the system from the ground up.

 NEM.io Foundation is a non-profit organization founded in Singapore, and is the driving force behind the development of the NEM platform.

 When software developers work on open source projects, they upload their codebase online so that everyone working on the project can easily download, modify and update the code.
 A fork occurs when a group of developers decide they want to create a version of the code that’s based on the original source, but different.
 Maybe they want to add new features which are not aligned with the original project’s vision.
 Maybe they want to change existing features without disrupting the current project.

 When we say “NEM started out as a fork of NXT”, it means that the developers of NEM made a copy of the open source code of NXT, then started changing that code to match their vision.

 The beauty of open source code and projects is that not only is this allowed, but encouraged.